Healthy Recipes Blog

 Instructions

-Making keto fried chicken is easy!
 Scroll down to the recipe card for detailed instructions.
-Here are the basic steps:
+Here are the basic steps for making this recipe:

 Crush pork rinds into panko-style crumbs, then season them with spices.
+Dip the chicken pieces in eggs and dredge them in the seasoned crushed pork rinds.

-Bake until browned and cooked through, 40-45 minutes in a 400°F oven.
+Bake the chicken until browned and cooked through, 40-45 minutes in a 400°F oven.
+Serve immediately.

-Expert tips
+Expert Tips

-1. Coat the chicken pieces lightly - they don't need a thick layer of panko on them, and focus on the tops.
+1. Coat the chicken pieces lightly - they don't need a thick layer of panko on them - and focus on the tops.
 The bottoms won't be crispy anyway.

 2. Divide the crushed pork rinds into at least two portions.
 The more chicken pieces you dip in the coating, the soggier it becomes.
 Dividing it into two portions ensures you can dip the chicken into dry, crispy pork panko.

-3. I like to use paprika in this recipe, not just for its flavor, but also because it adds gorgeous color to the chicken.
+3. I like to use paprika in this recipe, not just for its flavor but also because it adds gorgeous color to the chicken.

 4. Pork rinds are very salty, so I don't add any salt.
-If you wish, you could add 1 teaspoon of kosher salt to the pork rind mixture.
+If you wish, you could add ½ teaspoon of kosher salt to the pork rind mixture.

 What type of pork rinds should I use?